microsoft/edge-ai/Position Paper and Solution ADR LIbrary/AML on Arc-enabled K8s.md

 Product team offering:

 Edge & Platform Product team is working on extending ML model and workload deployment with solutions like Toolchain Orchestrator and Configuration Management.
-These solutions are in Private Preview at this of writing but should be evaluated in future engagements.
+These solutions are in Private Preview at time of writing but should be evaluated in future engagements.